btodorovic/management-vrf/README.md

 ### Principle

-* We define routing-instance MGMT on the router, classic one:
+* We define routing-instance MGMT on the router - standard VRF configuration:
 <pre>
     routing-instances {
         MGMT {